These are a few of my favourite Content Marketing Tools

 Boring copy results in a lack of interest from your audience; I’m not saying that you should throw in a jumbled garble of unnecessary confabulation to everything that you say.
 But something as simple as a thesaurus could help you create a more eye-catching heading or title which can in turn lead to more email openings, more time spent on page or a higher click-through rate.

 #3.
-Dollar Photo Club: Professional Quality Stock Imagery for an Economical Budget
+Unsplash: Stock Imagery for an Economical Budget

-If you find yourself regularly needing professional quality images that you can use safely (aka legally), but you don’t have the budget for expensive stock imagery for every single social media post that you make then I definitely recommend joining Dollar Photo Club.
-It’s a monthly membership fee of US$10 which includes 10 image downloads/month.
-Any additional images cost $1 and you can accrue your download points (so they roll over if you don’t use them).
-Huge database and heaps of options.
+If you find yourself regularly needing professional quality images that you can use safely (aka legally), but you don’t have the budget for expensive stock imagery for every single social media post that you make then I definitely recommend checking out Unsplash.
+Unsplash have heaps of images available to download for free, as well as some paid subscription options.

 #4.Bit.Ly: Track your social traffic with customised URLs

 Bit.Ly is great for when you are linking to your website from an external source – so for example, if you are posting a link to your site on Facebook or LinkedIn then use a Bit.Ly link.
 It allows us to track how much traffic each individual link on each different platform is directing to your site so that you can allocate marketing resources accordingly.
 If you are linking internally (from one page on the website to another) then we don’t need to use bitly links because Google Analytics will provide us with that detailed information.